pnp/sp-dev-fx-webparts/README.md

 ## Summary

 A SPFx WebPart using [PnP/PnPjs](https://pnp.github.io/pnpjs/), [@pnp/spfx-property-controls](https://sharepoint.github.io/sp-dev-fx-property-controls/controls/PropertyFieldCollectionData/) and [ReactTourJS](https://reactour.js.org/).
-It allows to create a configurable tutorial/tour of a SharePoint modern page for end-users for adoption scope.
+It allows to create a configurable tutorial/tour of a SharePoint modern page for adoption scope.
 When you start the tour, a modal will be displayed, with a description of the highlighted area, and you can go to the next step or go back, thus navigating inside the page.
-The user will see the descriptions and will have the opportunity to preview the advice that the editor will have thought for him.
+The user will see the descriptions and will have the opportunity to preview the advice that the publisher thought for him.
-The property pane shows dinamically all webparts in the page using [PnP/PnPjs](https://pnp.github.io/pnpjs/), in this tour way configuration is quickly.
+The property pane shows dinamically all webparts in the current page, using [PnP/PnPjs](https://pnp.github.io/pnpjs/) to make easy page tour configuration.

 ## react-tour-pnpjs in action
 ![WebPartInAction](./assets/react-tour-pnpjs-webpart-animated.gif)